CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/Testing/Fabrics/Procedures/FirstDay.md

 # Goal for the First Day of Testing

 The primary goal for the first day of testing (2025-01-16) is to assemble and configure the testing infrastructure to ensure all equipment and materials are prepared for subsequent evaluation.
-This includes setting up the T-slot 6' x 6' frame, calibrating the projector, and positioning cameras to capture simultaneous front and rear projection images.
+This includes setting up the T-slot 6' x 6' frame, acquiring appropriate test images, calibrating the projector, and positioning cameras to capture simultaneous front and rear projection images.
 By the end of the day, the team aims to establish a stable testing environment and document the setup process for consistent replication in future sessions.

 ## Specific Objectives